 - have fun!

-Please contact Christina Headrick if you are interested in forming a team or have questions. (email)
+Please contact Glebe’s Odyssey of the Mind coordinator, Christina Headrick (email), if you are interested in getting involved or have questions.

 Who should participate?